If you want to park in a garage or lot near Boston's Fenway Park for an affordable rate, prepare yourself for some serious challenges:

 • In addition to all the Red Sox or concert fans heading to Fenway Park, House of Blues and nearby sports bars, restaurants, and nightlife also attract lots of visitors - so competition for the limited number of spaces gets fierce

 • Almost all on-street parking in Fenway is "Residents Only" or marked "No Parking" on game days.
-Don't even consider parking illegally - fines run $100 or more during Fenway events
+Don't even consider parking illegally - fines run $100 or more during Fenway events, and our Boston Police are experts at spotting these violations

-• Massive amounts of construction around Fenway Par means high-rise condos now cover many former outdoor parking lots
+• Massive amounts of ongoing construction around Fenway Park means high-rise condos now cover many former outdoor parking lots, although on the positive side, some of these new buildings now have garages with parking available to the public (although with sky-high rates)

 Top photo: Lansdowne Street parking lot across from Fenway Park, (c) Boston Discovery Guide